Observation of time-reversal symmetric Hall effect in graphene-WSe2 heterostructures at room temperature: Introduction

 \section{Introduction}

 Topological and band geometric effects in two-dimensional systems have attracted significant attention due to their fascinating physics and potential applications in spintronics and novel electronic devices~\cite{xiao_RMP2010_berry, Ahn2021, Gao2021, Bhalla_2022,spinreview}.
 Graphene-based heterostructures offer one such exciting platform for studying band geometric effects.
-The coupling to the charge, spin, and valley degrees of freedom in graphene gives rise to, among other things, a multitude of Hall effects such as the spin Hall~\cite{sinova2015spin, hirsch1999spin, bernevig2006quantumPRL, Tiwari2022}, and the valley Hall effects~\cite{Xiao2012, cresti2016charge,mak2014valley, lee2016electrical,liu2019quantum,qiao2010quantum}.
-A possible common origin of these effects is the emergence of a non-trivial Berry curvature on breaking the inversion symmetry, which induces opposite anomalous velocity in the two valleys of graphene~\cite{Shimazaki2015, Sui2015, Wellbank2016}.
-Note that in the absence of exchange interactions, time-reversal symmetry (TRS) forces the Berry curvatures at the $K$ and $K^\prime$ valleys to be equal and opposite $\Omega_z(K)=-\Omega_z(K^\prime)$, causing signatures of the anomalous Hall effect (AHE) in the charge sector to vanish~\cite{PhysRevLett.99.236809}.
+The coupling to the charge, spin, and valley degrees of freedom in graphene lead to, among other things, a multitude of unconventional Hall effects; some prominent examples include the spin Hall~\cite{sinova2015spin, hirsch1999spin, bernevig2006quantumPRL, Tiwari2022}, the valley Hall~\cite{Xiao2012, cresti2016charge,mak2014valley, lee2016electrical,liu2019quantum,qiao2010quantum}, the nonlinear anomalous Hall~\cite{Shimazaki2015, Sui2015, Wellbank2016,sodemann_PRL2015_quantum,du_NC2019_dis,Sinha2021,Chakraborty_2022} and the layer contrasted Hall effect~\cite{Gao2021,zhai_arxiv2022_layer}.
+All these phases require a finite Berry curvature and opposite anomalous velocity in the two valleys of graphene to exist~\cite{Shimazaki2015, Sui2015, Wellbank2016}.
+They fall under the category of dissipationless anti-symmetric Hall effect, in which the current always flows perpendicular to the electric field, and the polarity of voltage changes if one interchanges the source and drain contacts.
+What is under-appreciated is that a time-reversal symmetric system with anisotropic band velocity can also host non-trivial and symmetric Hall effects irrespective of the presence or absence of a finite Berry curvature.
+The focus of this Letter is the observation of a finite `symmetric Hall response'~\cite{ho2021hall, nandy2017chiral, kumar2018planar}.
+The symmetric Hall effect can appear without time-reversal symmetry breaking and is unrelated to the so-called quantum geometry of the wave function.